stevenringo/Sublime-Text-Advanced-CSV/README.md

-# Sublime Text 3 CSV Plugin
+# Sublime Text Advanced CSV

 A plugin to manage CSV files, forked from Eric Martel's Sublime-Text-2-CSV-Plugin at ericmartel/Sublime-Text-2-CSV-Plugin.